lightning-rod-org/lightningrod/README.md

   </code></pre>
 </details>

+## Frontend
+In  order to run the frontend, you must have Node and Vue installed.
+After this, running `npm install` will clear up any other packages that are needed.
+Finally, in order to run the project, cd into frontend and run `npm run serve`.

 ## Future Development

 LightningRod is currently in development and some features that we would like to integrate into the project include but not limited to: